-20 apartments for rent in Kenwood, Chicago, IL
+20 apartments for rent near Kenwood, Chicago, IL

 The neighborhood of Kenwood is defined by its architecturally-diverse mansions and famous residents.
 Located only five miles southeast of the Loop, Kenwood was settled by those seeking relief from the growing congestion of Chicago.
 The neighborhood came by its name when Dr. John A. Kennicott built a house on 48th Street, and named it Kenwood after his ancestral home in Scotland.